uziii2208/CyberSkill_exams/Lab_Assignment_Final/terraform/README.md

 ---

+## Troubleshooting

+### Docker Issues
+- Ensure the Docker daemon is running on the EC2 instance.
+- Check the Docker installation script in the `user_data` section of `main.tf`.

+### SSH Access
+- If SSH access is not working, verify the key pair and security group configurations.

+### Port Conflicts
+- Ensure the application port (`8000` by default) is not already in use.
+- Update the `app_port` variable if needed.

+---

 ## Notes

-- Ensure Docker is running before executing any Terraform commands.
-- You can modify the application files in the `scripts` folder and redeploy by rerunning `terraform apply`.
+- This setup is designed for educational purposes.
+Adjust security settings (e.g., restrict CIDR blocks) for production deployments.
+- The Terraform configuration automates most tasks, but you can modify it further to suit your needs.

 ---

-## Troubleshooting
+## Conclusion

-1. **Docker Daemon Issues:**
-   - Ensure the Docker daemon is running on your system.
-   - Check the Docker host configuration in `main.tf`.

-2. **Port Conflicts:**
-   - Verify that the host port (`8000` by default) is not already in use.
-   - Modify the `app_host_port` variable if needed.

-3. **Logs:**
-   - Application logs are stored in the `scripts/logs` folder.
-Check these for debugging.
+This lab demonstrates using Terraform to provision AWS infrastructure for a Dockerized Node.js application.
+It automates the entire process, making it efficient and reproducible.

 ---

 ## This lab is a complete Terraform configuration for Dockerized Node.js Application